marc-hanheide/openconnect_cookie_extractor/README.md

 # OpenAnyconnect Cookie Tray (Uni Lincoln)
 ![logo](./icons/openconnect.png)

 This simple extension is designed to work with the University of Lincoln's AnyConnect Portal of a Cisco VPN installation.
-All it does it to extract the VPN cookie from it to generate a command line for [openconnect](https://www.infradead.org/openconnect/) to be used on Linux or OSX.
+All it does is extracting the VPN cookie from the portal to generate a command line for [openconnect](https://www.infradead.org/openconnect/) to be used on Linux or OSX.
 It's open source and available from https://github.com/marc-hanheide/openconnect_cookie_extractor to be customised also for other portals.

 ## Usage

 Simple!

 1. Install the extension
-    * in webstore soon (hopefully)
+    * in webstore soon (maybe)
     * for now download `.crx` file from [releases](https://github.com/marc-hanheide/openconnect_cookie_extractor/releases), enable developer mode in chrome://extensions/ and drag the downloaded `.crx` file into the window to install.
 If that fails, use [setup for development](#setup-for-development) for now.
 1. navigate to https://remote.lincoln.ac.uk
 1. log in (with MFA if needed)